lbonanomi/notes/ghe/index.md

 ### Github Enterprise UI

 If a search shows code but serves 404 links, reindex the code @ https://$URL.com/stafftools/repositories/$ORG_NAME/$REPO_NAME/search

-OAUTH authentication (specifically for GitHub Desktop) will fail in strange ways if a user is provisioned without an email address
+OAUTH authentication (specifically for GitHub Desktop) will fail in strange ways if a user is provisioned without an email address.

+You PRs can only be assigned to collaborators.

 ### GHE Integration